 The Gouda cheese market only takes place during a specific time of year.
 Specifically, you can visit the cheese market on Thursdays 10:00-12:30 from the beginning of April through the end of August.
-It is not held on national holidays.
-You can check all opening times here.
+In 2020, it’s open from April 2-August 27.
+The market is not held on national holidays.

-Can you take public transportation to the Gouda cheese market?
+Can you take a day trip from Amsterdam to the Gouda cheese market?